🇮🇪 Ireland · Central Bank of Ireland · MiCA CASP

 Estimated Year 1 Total (excl. capital)Setup, regulatory, office, professional€50,000–€120,000

-Ireland Crypto License — Common Questions
+Ireland Crypto Licence — Common Questions

 Ireland implemented VASP registration under the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010, as amended by the 2021 and 2024 Acts.
 The Central Bank of Ireland (CBI) supervises crypto service providers for AML/CFT compliance.
-Under MiCA, Ireland transitions to CASP authorization with the CBI as competent authority.
+Under MiCA, Ireland transitions to CASP authorisation with the CBI as competent authority.

 Ireland has a 12.5% corporate tax rate on trading income — one of the lowest in the EU.
 This makes Ireland highly attractive for crypto businesses seeking EU passporting combined with low tax.
 A 15% minimum effective tax rate applies under OECD Pillar Two rules for large multinationals.

 Yes.
-A MiCA CASP authorization issued by the Central Bank of Ireland provides full EU passporting into all 27 EU member states, making Ireland an attractive base for global crypto firms targeting European markets.
+A MiCA CASP authorisation issued by the Central Bank of Ireland provides full EU passporting into all 27 EU member states, making Ireland an attractive base for global crypto firms targeting European markets.

 Ireland combines a 12.5% corporate tax rate with full EU access and MiCA passporting, an English-speaking common law environment, and a strong financial services ecosystem.
 Major crypto exchanges including Coinbase and Kraken hold Irish registrations.